cucumber/docs/content/introduction_to_cucumber_and_bdd.md

 The name for this set of rules is [Gherkin](/gherkin/gherkin-intro/).

 Along with the features, you give Cucumber a set of [step definitions](/cucumber/step-definitions/).
-These files map ("glue") each business-readable language step into programming code to carry out what action should be performed by the step.
+These files map (or "glue") each business-readable language step into programming code to carry out what action should be performed by the step.
 In a mature test suite, the step definition itself will probably just be one or two lines of code that delegate to a library of support code, specific to the domain of your